soumalyanandy/OOP-Js/JSF/README.md

 6. First import module from location and then put that variable as a second parameter as an Array in event call back.
 This will make the module available inside of the event callBack.
 So we can use multiple modules with in single callBack.
 To add module customly or from within another module use Module.load([module_name]) to load a module and Module.get(module_name) to getb that module instance and then use the module.
 7. In case of looping we can use Block.cycle() or to append/prepand we can use Block.append()/Block.prepand().
 While calling hook under block use Block.reg_hook().
 8. We use this class to save and get data.
 Data.data() -> to set the data param to insert/update.
 Data.save() -> save the data.
 Data.get(Id) -> get specific data.
 9. Form validation function to validate user input.
 Validate.getFormData() -> to get form input.
 Validate.block() -> to set formBlock instance.
 Validate.setRules() -> to set validation rules.
 Validate.setErrorMessages() -> to set error messages.
 Validate.run() -> run form validation.
+If concat '#valid' with any of the fields inside of Validate.getFormData() then that field will not get validated.
 10. This 'helper function' will help to do regular work. rtrim() -> trim space from right side, ltrim() -> trim space from left side, collection() -> convert array like object to collection(array of objects) etc. 'predefined_object.prototype' function will help us to write code in more user readable format. [items].remove(key) -> delete array by key, [items]. removeItem(val) -> remove item by val etc.
 11. File.addJS() -> to load js file, File.addCSS() -> to load css file, File.addIMG() -> to load image file.
 All files are loaded at the time of module call from route.